 Valerie L. Garver

 Teaching Interests

-In addition to teaching History of the Western World, I offer a variety of classes about the Middle Ages at the undergraduate level.
-My specific teaching interests include the Carolingian world, the social history of the European Middle Ages and the history of women, gender, childhood and family.
-In addition to teaching history classes, I regularly teach two interdisciplinary courses in medieval studies.
-I have also offered courses on Knights and Samurai with Professor Taylor Atkins, and on medieval history as depicted in the HBO show Game of Thrones, which received a lot of media attention in 2015.
-At the graduate level, my teaching interests focus upon western Europe in the early Middle Ages; women and gender; childhood; the history of Christianity; and the historical use of material culture.
+In addition to teaching the History of the Western World, I offer a variety of classes about the Middle Ages at the undergraduate level.
+My specific teaching interests include the Carolingian world, the social history of the European Middle Ages, and the history of women, gender, childhood, and family.
+I have also offered interdisciplinary courses in medieval studies and Game of Thrones, which gained media attention in 2015.

 Courses Taught

-- HIST 110 History of the Western World !: Problems in the Human Past
+• HIST 110: History of the Western World

+Valerie L. Garver